axllent/golp/README.md

 ## Motivation

-Having used [Gulp](https://gulpjs.com/) for several years to build and package website assets (compiling SASS, JavaScript and copy some src assets such as images and fonts to a dist folder), I wanted to reduce the build build overheads and reliance on node packages.
-The development of Gulp has practically stopped, which has lead to much frustration due to outdated package requirements, many of which have known CVE issues.
+Having used [Gulp](https://gulpjs.com/) for several years to build and package website assets (compiling SASS, JavaScript and copy some src assets such as images and fonts to a dist folder), I wanted to reduce the build build overheads and reliance on a whole node ecosystem just to process website assets.
+The development of Gulp has practically stopped, which has lead to much frustration due to outdated package requirements, many of which have known vulnerabilities (CVE issues).

 Using just a single binary (Golp), I was able to reduce the build/compile time by ~50% (not even including the additional `npm install` time), as well as drastically reduce the number of node packages (required for gulp) by about 1,250 packages (9,062 files).